canonical/ubuntu.com/templates/kubernetes/docs/logging.md

   </p>
 </div>

 Broadly, there are two types of logs you may be interested in.
-On cluster or node level; for the applications you are running inside your cluster, and at an infrastructure level, the applications which are responsible for running the cluster itself.
-As the **Charmed Distribution of Kubernetes<sup>&reg;</sup>** is pure Kubernetes, you can use any of the tools and techniques to examine cluster logs as [described in the Kubernetes documentation][k8-logs].
+On cluster or node level;
+for the applications you are running inside your cluster, and at an infrastructure level, the applications which are responsible for running the cluster itself.
+As the **Charmed Distribution of Kubernetes<sup>®</sup>** is pure Kubernetes, you can use any of the tools and techniques to examine cluster logs as [described in the Kubernetes documentation][k8-logs].

-For the infrastructure, your CDK deployment has centralised logging set up as default.
+For the infrastructure, your **CDK** deployment has centralised logging set up as default.
 Each unit in your cluster automatically sends logging information to the controller based on the current logging level.
 You can use the **Juju** command line to easily inspect these logs and to change the logging level, as explained below.

 ## Viewing logs